Legislative Tracker

 - $1.5 million one-time funding for Head Start programs

-- House Bill 89 (HB89) – Day Care Assistance/Child Care Grant Program sponsored by Rep. Coulombe – this bill would allow for provision of child care assistance to families at 300 percent of the federal poverty line and would adjust subsidies to reflect the actual average cost of providing child care at Alaska child care facilities.
+- House Bill 89 (HB89) – Day Care Assistance/Child Care Grant Program sponsored by Rep. Coulombe – this bill would allow for provision of child care assistance to families earning less than 105% of the state median wage and would adjust subsidies to reflect the actual average cost of providing child care at Alaska child care facilities.
+View thread’s letter of support and take action here.

 Local